-Two NMSF regional chapters and a national network of friends’ groups support their local sanctuaries.
+Two regional chapters of the National Marine Sanctuary Foundation and a national network of friends’ groups support their local sanctuaries.

 National Marine Sanctuary Foundation Chapters connect local communities with the local national marine sanctuary by raising awareness, supporting programs and initiatives, fundraising and creating unique events and opportunities that seek to engage and educate participants on our mission and cause.
 They also serve as a local voice and advocate on issues affecting marine sanctuaries.